 The thoroughness of this planner is unique, incorporating technical and educational features that simply won't be found elsewhere.

 • Interview style questions with attached notes easily guide you through the set up, providing an unparalleled ease of use.

 • Clear explanations and notes on complex topics (like Medicare costs and 2018 tax law changes) help to inform you.

 • Flexibility to account for variations in income, expenses, investment returns, savings, and one time events allows for individual needs.

-• Essential variables that are often ignored, but have a big impact on results, are accounted for.
+• Essential variables that are often ignored by other planning tools, but have a big impact on results, are accounted for.

 • A high level of clarity and detail in the results provides transparency into how it all works from start to finish, making it truly "complete".

 The following are some of the specific features that set it apart from all other retirement planners:

 • If married, there are separate entries by spouse for retirement dates, income, Social Security, investment returns, savings contributions and balances.
 If a planner doesn't offer this, it won't be accurate!

 • If you own a home (or two), annual tax deductions for mortgage interest and property taxes are calculated automatically.
 You can even specify if either mortgage will be paid off early, or either property sold, automatically adjusting your total expenses and deductions from that year forward.
 You have the option to use the net proceeds from a sale to help pay future expenses.

 • Federal tax calculations account for ordinary income, retirement distributions, and Social Security income (all are taxed differently), and any repeatable tax deductions (mortgage interest, real estate taxes, State income/sales tax, charity, medical, etc.).
 This is critical!